imrenzo/web_forum/README.md

 - When logging in, password user enters is compared with hashed password on database for authentication

 ### JWT
-- JSON Web Token (JWT) issued to authenticated users.
-It is signed with HS256 with a certain validity period
+- JSON Web Token (JWT) issued to authenticated users and stored on localStorage.
+It is signed with HS256 with a certain validity period.
-- When users perform CRUD operations on threads/comments, Chi.Router middleware will authenticate users with their JWT signature and validity period.
-If authenticated, the USERID key from JWT is passed as a context to next http request
+- When users perform CRUD operations on threads/ comments, Chi.Router middleware will authenticate users with their JWT signature and validity period.
+- If authenticated, the USERID key from JWT is passed as a context to next http request
-- Additionally for UD (Update & Delete) operations on threads/comments, further up user authentication is done by:
+- Additionally for UD (Update & Delete) operations on threads/comments, further user authentication is done by:
   - Checking if USERID key in request context matches that of the thread/comment where UD is going to happen

 ## File Structure
-Notable files:
 ```
 .
 ├── client